 prison after nine years and set up house with another

 married women, this tine it was, Ellen Spencer.

-visit her mother, she got no answer, and after a
+arrived to visit her mother, she got no answer, and

-neighbour helped break the door down, the found Ellen
+after a neighbour helped break the door down, they found

-Spencer dead on the floor with stab wounds to her neck.
+Ellen Spencer dead on the floor with stab wounds to her

 The police were called, on arrival the police smelt gas,

 and on further investigation found the gas was on, and

 Burkitt was asleep, but unharmed upstairs, apparently an